crossminer/maracas/docs/index.md

 ### Class Less Accessible
 The type is less accessible.
-Some client entities are not able to depend on, be annotated with, implement, or inherit from this type anymore.
+Some client entities are not able to depend on, be annotated with, implement, or inherit from this type anymore (cf. *JLS 13.4.3*).
 The following table provides the less access permited situations in Java (cf. *JLS 13.4.7*).
 We report which of them might break client code, and which exceptions must be considered regarding methods use.